Communities & Memberships

 Pros

-• Forum platform & website builder
+• Forum platform & website builder with options for regional chapters

-• Member databases
+• Member databases with self-service portals for fee payments

 • Live event functionality for ticketing